muskanapp/IDC-WIT-Personal-Assistant/README.md

 - clear task

 Under the EVENTS umbrella,the following features are included:-
-- Geting Google Calendar events and displaying them in the form of a table
+- Geting Google Calendar events and displaying them in the form of a table(includes permission to access your calendar as well)
 - Productivity Analysis- Using the starting and ending time of meetings in the whole day to show a pie chart indicating the proportion of meeting hours and productive hours(total working hours - meeting hours)

 The heath focussed features are as follows:-